 - Zereshk (dried barberries): If you cannot find zereshk then use dried cranberries.

-- Pantry staples: extra virgin olive oil, salt, pepper, baking powder
+- Pantry staples: Extra virgin olive oil, salt, pepper, baking powder.

+Secondly, you will need one of those an instant pot sling so you don’t burn your fingers when when trying to remove the quiche.
 You can also make one out of aluminum foil, but what a waste if you just throw it away when you are done.

 Step-by-step directions

-5. When herbs are cool, stir in walnuts, zereshk, salt, pepper and baking powder.
+- Combine the kuku mix.
+When herbs are cool, stir in walnuts, zereshk, salt, pepper and baking powder.
+Whisk together eggs and stir in with the herb mixture.

 Recipe tips and FAQs